LobbyTech-MC/PomaExpansion/README.md

 # PomaExpansion (Unofficial, I do not provide support)
 PomaExpansion is a [Slimefun4](https://github.com/TheBusyBiscuit/Slimefun4/) Addon.<br>
 You need to install Slimefun4 in order for this plugin to work.
+You need to install LiteXpansion in order for Advanced Mass Fabricator to work.

-PomaExpansion is a tiny Slimefun4 Addon that adds missing Advanced and Empowered Programmable Androids.<br>
+PomaExpansion is a tiny Slimefun4 Addon that adds missing Advanced, Empowered Programmable Androids and Advanced Mass Fabricator.<br>

 ## Content